 Introduction

-Easy Chart Builder makes it easy to incorporate sophisticated review charts and graphs directly within a post or page.
+Easy Chart Builder makes it easy to incorporate sophisticated review charts and graphs directly within a post, page, and even a widget.

 Hey, its free.
 Try it out.